Trinity-11/FoenixIDE/README.md

 * RevK - 1MB RAM - Processor: 6502
 * RevK65816 - 1MB RAM - Processor: 65816

 The FoenixIDE looks for kernel.hex and kernel.lst files in the ROMs folder colocated with the executable.
-Obtain the Kernel from the sister repository: https://github.com/Trinity-11/Kernel_FMX
+Obtain the Kernel from the sister repository: https://github.com/Trinity-11/Kernel_FMX For the F256Ks, the kernel is specified in bulk.csv with references to 8KB files.
+See here: https://github.com/FoenixRetro/f256-firmware

 # Keyboard shortcuts
 ## Main Window